 When should I plan to arrive in Pittsburgh?

-Our first session starts at 2 p.m.
-EST on April 21.
-Please ensure that you arrive by then.
+Please ensure that you arrive by the start of the first session.
 Commute time from Pittsburgh International Airport is about an hour, so please plan accordingly.

 Is food included in the course fee?

 Breakfast is provided on Friday and Saturday.
 Lunch is provided on Friday.
 Dinner is provided on Friday.
 All other meals are at the individual’s own expense.